PolyhedralDev/TerraWiki/pages/Noise-Options.md

-Wherever you see a "noise options" section in your config, you can define a noise function there, using the following
+Wherever you see a "noise options" section in your config, you can define a noise sampler there, using the following
 values:

+## `sampler-type`
+The type of sampler to use.
+Included samplers:
+* `NOISE` - Noise function.
+See the [Noise Options] section for configuration options for noise functions.
+* `DOMAIN_WARP` - Domain warp layer.
+This sampler takes an input noise function and warps it using a warp function.
+See the [Domain Warp Options] section for configuration options for domain warp.
+* `IMAGE` - Pull noise from an image.
+See the [Image Options] section for configuration options.
+* `NORMALIZER` - Normalize an input function via linear or normal redistribution.
+See [Normalizer Options] for configuration options.

+# Noise Options

 ## `type`
 The type of noise algorithm to use.
 Included noise algorithms:
 * Simplex - `OpenSimplex2` or `OpenSimplex2S` - Gradient noise (`2S` is the Smooth variant of OpenSimplex).